jtwb/yabe/README.md

 Isocode
 =======

-Isomorphic Javascript renderer
+General-purpose isomorphic Javascript renderer.

-Uses node-jquery to run the target code in a big fake browser environment which writes out an HTML string at the end.
+Uses node-jquery and other tricks to run the target code in a fake browser environment which writes out an HTML string at the end.
 It accepts an optional initial DOM state.

 Inspired by AirBnB Rendr and Facebook React.